turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/intro_to_git.markdown

 git push origin master
 ```

-Now let's use Hub to go to our repo page on github
-and view our changes:
+Now let's use Hub to go to our repo page on github and view our changes:

 ```
 hub browse
 ```

+### Check for Understanding
+Write on the following questions to synthesize what's been covered.
+* How is Github different from Git?
+* What does Hub help us with?
+* What relationship does a `remote` repository have with our `local` repository?
+* What does pushing to a remote branch do for us?

+When you're finished, post your answers in Slack.

 ## Additional Git Commands

 ### Reviewing Diffs

-Git contains a handy "diffing" tool that is useful for
-examining changes you've made.
+Git contains a handy "diffing" tool that is useful for examining changes you've made.

 Open your `Readme.md` and add some text to it.
-Use
-`git status` to verify that git is detecting changes
-in this file.
+Use `git status` to verify that git is detecting changes in this file.

-Then use `git diff Readme.md` to get a more
-explicit view of the difference between the current state of the Readme.md file and the last committed version.
+Then use `git diff Readme.md` to get a more explicit view of the difference between the current state of the Readme.md file and the last committed version.

 ### Working on Branches

-* What is a branch?
-* Why would you use a branch?
-* [This link](http://git-scm.com/book/en/Git-Branching-Basic-Branching-and-Merging) shows some helpful visuals related to git branches.
+Branches are helpful when working on teams and developing new functionality.
+[This link](http://git-scm.com/book/en/Git-Branching-Basic-Branching-and-Merging) shows some helpful visuals related to git branches.

-* `git checkout -b feature1`
-* edit all three files
+Let's create a new branch to experiment with branches and diff: `git checkout -b feature1`.
+Edit all three files, now execute the following commands.

 * `git status`
 * `git diff file1.txt`
 * `git add file1.txt`